Employment Relationship

 Contractors: While they have more autonomy than FTEs, they may be subject to some oversight regarding project milestones and adherence to specific guidelines.

 FTEs: Work under the direction and supervision of their manager and are expected to follow company policies, procedures, and work schedules.
-The company has significant control over their work.
+The company has significant control over its work.
+This distinction between freelancer vs employee relationships influences company culture and productivity.
+When analyzing the true cost of freelancers vs employees, factor in management time, oversight, and quality control.

 Contractors: Similar to freelancers, they are responsible for their own taxes and benefits.